 Insolvency registers - Greece

-Greece has no website for insolvency registers.
-We are in the process of designing the digitisation of our databases and their electronic interface.
+Greece has no electronic insolvency registers.
+We are currently preparing to digitise our databases and their electronic interfaces.

 What does the Greek insolvency register offer?